barebox/barebox/Documentation/devel/troubleshooting.rst

   This option prints each driver probe attempt and can help isolate the problematic peripheral.

-- Check what was the last executed function was
+- Check what the last executed function was

   Each ``initcall->`` log message is followed by a barebox function name.
   Each ``probe->`` log message is followed by the name of the device about